newAM/w5500-rs/dhcp/README.md

 ## Warning

 Please review the code before use in a production environment.

-The code has only been tested with a single DHCP server, and has not gone through any fuzzing.
+This code has been tested, but only with a single DHCP server.

-### Limitations

-* No support for rebinding
-* No support for renewing

 ## Feature Flags